jitsi/jitsi-videobridge/doc/octo.md

 network is not required.
 It uses and requires colibri websockets for the bridge-bridge connections (endpoints can still use SCTP).

-Secure Octoo is only usable with version 2 of the colibri protocol.
+Secure Octo is only usable with version 2 of the colibri protocol.

 ## Jitsi Videobridge configuration